santina-appalo/Simple-Leap-Year-Calculator/README.md

-# Simple Leap Year Checker
+# Simple Leap Year Calculator

 A modern React component for checking leap years with real-time validation, responsive design, and educational content.